han-tyumi/polysync/README.md

 You can also force the utility to overwrite existing mods by checking **Force**.

+### Mods

+You can open your Minecraft `mods` directory in your Operating System's file explorer by clicking **Mods**.

 ### Download Forge Installer

-Clicking **Download Forge Installer** will download the installer for the same version of Forge the server is using to your `Desktop`.
+Clicking **Download Forge Installer** will download the installer to your `Desktop` for the same version of Forge the server is using.

 After downloaded, you can install Forge by running the downloaded `forge-installer.jar` file on your `Desktop`.

 Select **Install client**, click **OK**, then **OK** again once complete.

-**NOTE: [Java](https://www.java.com/en/download/) is required in order to run the Forge installer.**
+**NOTE: Java and the Minecraft Launcher is required in order to run the Forge installer.**

 ### Download Minecraft Launcher

-You can download the Minecraft Launcher for your Operating System to your `Desktop` by clicking **Download Minecraft Launcher**.
+You can download the Minecraft Launcher to your `Desktop` for your Operating System by clicking **Download Minecraft Launcher**.

 Installation varies depending on your Operating System.

-See https://www.minecraft.net/en-us/download/alternative/ for alternative downloads.
+See https://www.minecraft.net/en-us/download/alternative/ for more information and alternative downloads.

-### Mods
+### Download Java

-You can open your Minecraft `mods` directory in your Operating System's file explorer by clicking **Mods**.
+You can download Java to your `Desktop` for your Operating System by clicking **Download Java**.

+Installation varies depending on your Operating System.

+See https://www.java.com/en/download/manual.jsp for more information and alternative downloads.